 Even a resource blog needs a resource page.
 Here are some links to places on the web that we think others may find useful:

-This consulting company is a provider of technical and strategic information and advice on rapid prototyping.
+This consulting company is a provider of technical and strategic information and advice on rapid prototyping & Additive Manufacturing (AM).
 On their site you can find such things as:

-- The annual Wohlers Report, the most comprehensive listing of what is going on with RP available
+- The annual Wohlers Report, the most comprehensive listing of what is going on with AM available

-- The Wholers Talk Blog, Views, perspective, and commentary from Terry Wohlers
+- The Wohlers Talk Blog, views, perspective, and commentary from Terry Wohlers

-- A collection of videos from the press where Terry Wohlers talks about Rapid Prototyping
+- A collection of videos from the press where Terry Wohlers talks about Additive Manufacturing

-- A very comprehensive listing of links to Service Providers, people who make RP machines, Software and 3D Models, and the best list of RP related sights on the web.
+- A very comprehensive listing of links to Service Providers, people who make AM machines, Software and 3D Models, and the best list of AM related sites on the web.

 STL File Format